 Howell Culpepper, poss.
 Charlie Evans, Houston Turner,

 and Norman Blake

 "Bongos and Uncle John" was published by Murray Nash's Ashna Music and recorded at his studio in Nashville.
 He re-released the song on his Do-Ra-Me label twice and it must have been a good seller for the band, since it was picked up by 20th Century Fox in the US and Sparton in Canada.
-Turner also recorded solo for Do-Ra-Me, Eddie Bond's Millionaire label in Memphis, and Big Country.
+Turner also recorded solo for Do-Ra-Me and for Big Country.
 He also did personal appearances with his own band, the Town and Country Boys, which also included Norman Blake.
 The Dixieland Drifters disbanded around 1963 and Turner died in 1999.

 Today's selection "Buenos Noches" was written by a team of blind songwriters.
 The married couple Floyd and Mary Biggs and session pianist Hargus "Pig" Robbins also penned a couple of other songs for Murray Nash.
 Turner recorded it probably at Murray Nash's Sound of Nashville studio and released in July/August 1963.
 It also saw release in Canada on Sparton.